 Finally, staying healthy doesn’t just mean avoiding COVID-19.
 Bring a water bottle on your walk to make sure you’re staying hydrated.
 Don’t forget to wear a hat and sunscreen if you’re going to be outside in the sun and layer up if it’s chilly out.
-An early-spring sunburn or head cold is the last thing you need right now.
+A spring sunburn or head cold is the last thing you need right now.

 This article originally appeared online on March 20, 2020; it was updated on May 1, 2020, to include current information.

 >>Next: Hilarious National Park Posters Inspired by One-Star Yelp Reviews